cryptoexamples/java-crypto-examples/java_string_hash.md

 ## Use cases

-- verifying if a string has been changed
+- Verifying if a string has been changed

-## Sample Code for Java based hasing of a String using SHA-512, BASE64 and UTF-8 encoding
+## Sample Code for Java based hashing of a String using SHA-512, BASE64 and UTF-8 encoding

 ```java
 {% include_relative src/main/java/com/cryptoexamples/java/ExampleHashInOneMethod.java %}